 Come ti chiami? (‘Komeh te kyami’) – What’s your name?

 Mi chiamo ___ (Me kyamo __) – My name’s ________.

 Piacere!
 (Pee-ah-cheray) – Pleased to meet you!

 Buongiorno (bon-journo) – Good morning!
-(You can say this up until early afternoon.)
+(You can say this up until the early afternoon.)

 Buonasera (bonah sarah) – Good evening!

 Buonanotte (bonah nohtay) – Good night/sweet dreams!